rlhagerm/aws-doc-sdk-examples/dotnetv3/cross-service/AuroraItemTracker/Readme.md

 ⚠️ **Important!** You must update the email **sender** address with a verified email address.
 Otherwise, the email is not sent.
 For more information, see [Verifying email addresses in Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).

-Active items are selected from the database and used to dynamically create an Excel document.
+Active items are selected from the database and used to dynamically create a .csv document.
 Then, the application uses **Amazon SES** to email the document to the email address entered.
 The following image shows an example of a report.

 ![A sample spreadsheet](images/excel_spreadsheet.png)